melbourne-app-development/PersistenceFramework/docs/CreatingANewAppDetail.md

 Note: We create a single definition for Data Transfer Objects (DTOs) and Database record definitions, suffixed "Dto".

-If the name as "Widget":
+If the name is "Widget":
 * Create new WidgetDto by right clicking the “Dtos” folder.
 * Inherit from BaseDto.
 * Add its properties (excluding audit fields like "Id" and "LastUpdatedTimestamp" - these are in the BaseDto).